Being a Good New Manager Is Not a Matter of Luck

 Be sure you set up your new managers to succeed by:

-1. Providing the Right Management Development
+1. Providing Targeted Management Development as Part of their Onboarding

 — Set clear team goals and accountabilities